 The thesis must reveal the student's ability to deal with research and/or application issues.
-The thesis must consist of a project and/or the development of an application that proposes innovative solutions with respect to the state of the art and it must be uploaded on the Aulaweb website (Upload thesis) of the study program, at least 20 days before the graduation session, for the counter-report.
+The thesis must consist of a project and/or the development of an application that proposes innovative solutions with respect to the state of the art and it must be uploaded on the Master's Degree Aulaweb website (Upload thesis) of the degree programme, at least 20 days before the graduation session, for the counter-report.